jiinjeong/CSVolunteer/README.md

   * When we open an HTML document as a webpage in a browser, the browser automatically applies certain default styles to it.
     * For example, the text is black and the background is white.
 The font size is larger for headings than for paragraphs, and all text is left-justified.
     * Different browsers may apply *slightly* different default styles.
-  * How can we override these default styles and add unique styles to our webpages?
+  * How can we overwrite these default styles and add unique styles to our webpages?
 By coding in CSS!
 * **Getting Started with CSS**
   * Generally, we write CSS code in a document separate from our HTML file, and then we link the CSS to the HTML.
   * Here is how to do so: